PratapVijay5500/QR-Code-Scanner/README.md

-# qrscanner
+# QRScanner

-A new Flutter project.
+A new and first Flutter based project.

 ## Getting Started